-Project report: RCMP E Division Headquarters Relocation Project
+Project report: Royal Canadian Mounted Police E Division Headquarters Relocation Project

 - Project description

-Overview of the RCMP E Division Headquarters Relocation Project.
+Overview of the Royal Canadian Mounted Police (RCMP) E Division Headquarters Relocation Project.
 This section includes rationale for the Project and an overview of the Facility.

 - Why a public-private partnership

 Details about the selection of a procurement option and the benefits in this instance of using a public-private partnership over a traditional method.

 Summary of the procurement process, including timelines and fairness of the process.